nmdimaria/Spotify_Project/README.md

 ## Communication
 We will be using our Slack group as well as regular Zoom meetings to coordinate as well as keeping our code on Github for collaberation

+## Machine Learning Model

+- We are aiming for our final ML dataset to contain about 50,000 rows.
+- The popularity measure from Spotify is on a scale from 0 (least popular) to 100 (most popular).
+We decided to create a cutoff in the popularity of 70 and consider everything below that threshold as unpopular and everything above as popular.
+This corresponds to roughly the top 10% songs.
+- The primary features from Spotify were numerical and scaled easily using the StandardScaler.